lucask07/ansys-engr342/2_lossy_coax/README.md

 The attenuation in dB/m is given as:

-Att = C1*sqrt(f_{GHz}) + C2*f_{GHz}
+Att = C1 \* sqrt(f_{GHz}) + C2 \* f_{GHz}

 Where C1 is the conductor loss coefficent and C2 is the dielectic loss coefficent.

 Click on the coax, in these simulations C1 = 0.4, C2 = 0.0

 Use this equation to calculate the signal attenuation in the Excel spreadsheet.
-How close is it to the simulated values.
+How close is the calculation to the simulated values?
+Upload your excel spreadsheet to Canvas.